 - Shoppers on a budget – slow juicers can be costlier than centrifugal juicers

 Consider this advice, and decide if you need a slow juicer.
-If you don’t, I have guides to countless other types of appliance throughout my website!
+If you don’t, I have guides to countless other types of appliances throughout my website!

 Why Do Cold Press Juicers Cost So Much?